utsav0/daily-dev-tips/src/pages/posts/data-types-in-python.md

 c = -40.53
 ```

-The complex to me is a new addition in programming, and it can define an imaginary part defined by the letter `j`.
+The complex, to me, is a new addition to programming, and it can define an imaginary part determined by the letter `j`.

 ```python
 a = 1+2j